- Library building built 1937.

 - Building on Dayton City’s Historic Registry

-- Approx. 8,000 square footage with 2,242 sq. ft. on library main floor with 2 bathrooms, adult and children’s area and separate teen area.
+- Approx. 8,000 square footage with 2,242 sq. ft. on library main floor with 2 bathrooms, our Adult Reading Collection and computer bank.

 - 1,773 sq. ft.
 Delany Room – Community meeting room, kitchenette, restrooms — used as extra library space when there are no meetings

-- Meeting room, director’s office, 2 bathrooms, office storage space, furnace, and janitor room in Delany basement
+- Meeting room, staff work room, 2 bathrooms, office storage space, furnace, and janitor room in Delany basement

 - A new ADA ramp to the main part of the library built in 2012.

 The idea of a library for Columbia County in Washington State began as a vision of the Elizabeth Forrest-Day Club.
 Members of this women’s self- improvement club believed that a public library was essential to improving the quality of life for area citizens.

 In December 1919, fundraising began.
 Six months later enough money had been raised through bazaars, teas, card parties, carnivals, and a minstrel show to purchase a corner lot in Dayton, the county seat.

 Fundraising efforts continued right on into the Great Depression.
 In 1935 the club turned over its accumulated savings and the lot to the City of Dayton.
 This allowed the actual construction of a library building to qualify for labor and funding assistance as a federal WPA project.

 The Governor of Washington State, Governor Martin, personally endorsed the project.
 He sent $5,000 in support.
 On October 2, 1937, the Dayton Memorial Library (DML) held its first public open house.